Classic Motorcycle Build

 Oil Pressure Switch

-The final step was installing the new oil pressure switch onto the pump and reconnecting the wire.
+The final step was installing a new switch onto the pump and reconnecting the wire.

-I used a dab of Permatex 80631 thread sealant on all the oil line threads.
+I applied a dab of Permatex 80631 thread sealant on the oil line threads.

 Permatex thread sealant